intbio/MolModEdu/GROMACS/nucl/README.md

 The main problem in molecular dynamics is the right choice of a Force Field.
 Force Field refers to the functional form and parameter sets used to calculate the potential energy of a system of atoms.

-There are two main Force Fields for protein and DNA molecular dynamics - [AMBER](http://ambermd.org/) and [CHARMM](https://www.charmm.org/charmm/?CFID=b9369a15-a3b5-4cd7-adca-570d4f9de662&CFTOKEN=0).
+There are two main Force Fields for protein and DNA molecular dynamics - [AMBER](http://ambermd.org/) and [CHARMM](http://mackerell.umaryland.edu/charmm_ff.shtml).
 Historically, AMBER is used more for DNA simulations.
 Non the less charmm was also recently improved and is also used for DNA dynamics

-We will use CHARMM36 force field because it has improvements in ionic conditions, which are shown in the article by [(Yoo & Aksiementiev, JPC, 2012)](https://pubs.acs.org/doi/abs/10.1021/jz201501a)
+We will use CHARMM36 force field with the following improvements from these papers:[(Yoo & Aksiementiev, JPC, 2012)](https://pubs.acs.org/doi/abs/10.1021/jz201501a)
+2 статьи
 In the latest [article](http://pubs.rsc.org/en/Content/ArticleLanding/2018/CP/C7CP08185E#!divAbstract) by Yoo and Aksiementiev there are two tables: table 1 and table 2 where all corrections stated.
-For beeter understanding read the full article.
+For beeter understanding read the full article. -
+The original FF files should be modified to include these ionic paramters.

+вернуться
+cu-fix non bonded fix
+charmm36+ latest nbfixes from yoo and aksimentiev (http://bionano.physics.illinois.edu/CUFIX) пока мы используем базовый чармм 36
 <a name="installing_soft"/>

 ## 3. Installing software